fairdataihub/codefair-app/README.md

 If you are interested in reporting/fixing issues and contributing directly to the code base, please see [CONTRIBUTING.md](CONTRIBUTING.md) for more information on what we're looking for and how to get started.

+### Run the GitHub app locally

+For detailed instructions on setting up and running the application locally, please refer to our [documentation site](https://docs.codefair.io/dev/running-locally.html).

+### How Codefair is developed

+Codefair is developed using [Octokit](https://github.com/octokit) and [Nuxt](https://nuxt.com/), and is deployed on a virtual machine hosted on Azure.
+The GitHub app is configured to receive webhooks for important actions such as pushing code, opening or closing issues, opening or merging pull requests, and commenting on discussions.
+These events drive Codefair's automated workflows, enabling seamless integration with GitHub's features and functionality.

+We archive major releases on Zenodo (minor updates are not archived to keep the workflow streamlined and prevent overloading Zenodo with similar code).

-## Codefair Live Status
+### Codefair Live Status

 View the live status of Codefair at [status.codefair.io](https://status.codefair.io/).
-You can check the status of the app, including any incidents or outages that may affect its performance.
-The status page provides real-time updates on the app's availability and performance, ensuring that you are always informed about its current state.

 ---

 ## Issues and Feedback

 To report any issues with the software, suggest improvements, or request a new feature, please open a new issue via the [Issues](https://github.com/fairdataihub/codefair-app/issues) tab.
 Alternatively, you can also use our [contact form](https://tally.so/r/3E0dao).
-Provide adequate information (operating system, steps leading to error, etc.) so we can help you efficiently.
+Provide adequate information (operating system, steps leading to the error, etc.) so we can help you efficiently.

 ## License